alpiepho/magtag-jokes/README.md

 ## Learnings

 - Using e-Ink device is a challenge because it is slow to update
-- Connecting to web api is also a challenges, since it blocks the main loop 2-10 seconds
+- Connecting to web api is also a challenge, since it blocks the main loop 2-10 seconds

 ## TODO List